-1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
-The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered.
+- 1.3.1 The requirements of this standard are based on experience, research and testing, and/or the standards of other organizations.
+The advice of manufacturers, users, trade associations, jurisdictions and/or loss control specialists was also considered. - 1.3.2 The requirements of this standard reflect tests and practices used to examine characteristics of quick response storage sprinklers for the purpose of obtaining certification.